chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 ## Simpler TAN + Ensemble TAN

-### Conditional Mutual Infortion VS Contact Matrix
+### Conditional Mutual Information VS Contact Matrix
 It has been proved that learning an optimal Bayesian network is NP-hard(cited).
 In order to avoid the intractable complexity for learning Bayesian networks, we need to impose restrictions on structure of Bayesian network.
 Among numerous algorithms that has been proposed to contruct the Bayesian network structure, The tree-like structure restriction in TAN, is a good trade-off between the model complexity and model performance, therefore, in this work, we consider incorporating contact matrix information by imposing the same tree-like structure restriction in TAN.